Human Resources Consultant 1 - Payroll (Non-Permanent)

-- Respond to payroll/compensation, benefit, and other first-level Human Resources inquiries from student employees, faculty, staff, and the general public; evaluate the inquiries and respond appropriately with information, referral, and/or recommend a course of action;
+- Respond to payroll/compensation, benefits, and other first-level Human Resources inquiries from student employees, faculty, staff and the general public; evaluate the inquiries and respond appropriately with information, referral, and/or recommend a course of action;

 - Maintain and evaluate payroll/compensation record keeping systems, databases, spreadsheets and use the Payroll Personnel Management Systems (PPMS) screens and control tables;

 - Identify, prepare and verify payroll input accuracy and assist in corrective actions in all payroll/compensation discrepancies;